-- The fact that it is a permanent exclusion - Notice of parents' right to ask for the decision to be reviewed by an independent review panel - The date by which an application for an independent review must be made (15 school days from the date on which notice in writing of the governing board's decision is given to parents) - The name and address to which an application for a review and any written evidence should be submitted - That any application should set out the grounds on which it is being made and that, where appropriate, it should include reference to how the pupil's special educational needs (SEN) are considered to be relevant to the permanent exclusion - That, regardless of whether the excluded pupil has recognised SEN, parents have a right to require the academy trust to appoint a SEN expert to advise the review panel - Details of the role of the SEN expert and that there would be no cost to parents for this appointment - That parents must make clear if they wish for a SEN expert to be appointed in any application for a review - That parents may, at their own expense, appoint someone to make written and/or oral representations to the panel, and parents may also bring a friend to the review - That, if parents believe that the permanent exclusion has occurred as a result of unlawful discrimination, they may make a claim under the Equality Act 2010 to the first-tier tribunal (special educational needs and disability), in the case of disability discrimination, or the county court, in the case of other forms of discrimination.
+- The fact that it is a permanent exclusion - Notice of parents' right to ask for the decision to be reviewed by an independent review panel - The date by which an application for an independent review must be made (15 school days from the date on which notice in writing of the governing board's decision is given to parents) - The name and address to which an application for a review and any written evidence should be submitted - That any application should set out the grounds on which it is being made and that, where appropriate, it should include reference to how the pupil's special educational needs (SEN) are considered to be relevant to the permanent exclusion - That, regardless of whether the excluded pupil has recognised SEN, parents have a right to require the academy trust to appoint a SEN expert to advise the review panel - Details of the role of the SEN expert and that there would be no cost to parents for this appointment - That parents must make clear if they wish for a SEN expert to be appointed in any application for a review

+- That parents may, at their own expense, appoint someone to make written and/or oral representations to the panel, and parents may also bring a friend to the review - That, if parents believe that the permanent exclusion has occurred as a result of unlawful discrimination, they may make a claim under the Equality Act 2010 to the first-tier tribunal (special educational needs and disability), in the case of disability discrimination, or the county court, in the case of other forms of discrimination.
 Also, that any claim of discrimination made under these routes should be lodged within 6 months of the date on which the discrimination is alleged to have taken place

-6. Independent review
+Independent review

-If parents apply for an independent review within the legal timeframe, the academy trust will arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded pupil.
+If parents apply for an independent review the academy trust will arrange for an independent panel to review the decision of the governing board not to reinstate a permanently excluded pupil.

-Applications for an independent review must be made within 15 school days of notice being given to the parents by the governing board of its decision to not reinstate the pupil or, if after this time, within 15 school days of the final determination of a claim of discrimination under the Equality Act 2010 regarding the permanent exclusion.
+Applications for an independent review must be made within 15 school days of notice being given to the parents by the governing body of its decision to not reinstate the pupil or within 15 school days of the final determination of a claim of discrimination under the Equality Act 2010 regarding the permanent exclusion.

 A panel of 3 or 5 members will be constituted with representatives from each of the categories below.
-Where a 5-member panel is constituted, 2 members will come from the school governor category and 2 members will come from the Headteacher or Head of School category.
-At all times during the review process there must be the required representation on the panel.
+Where a 5-member panel is constituted, 2 members will come from the school governor category and 2 members will come from the Headteacher category.

-• A lay member to chair the panel who has not worked in any school in a paid capacity, disregarding any experience as a school governor or volunteer

-Current or former school governors who have served as a governor for at least 12 consecutive months in the last 5 years, provided they have not been teachers or Headteacher or Head of Schools during this time

-• Headteacher or Head of Schools or individuals who have been a Headteacher or Head of School within the last 5 years
+- A lay member to chair the panel who has not worked in any school in a paid capacity, disregarding any experience as a school governor or volunteer - Current or former school governors who have served as a governor for at least 12 consecutive months in the last 5 years, provided they have not been teachers or Headteacher or Head of Schools during this time - Headteacher or Head of Schools or individuals who have been a Headteacher or Head of School within the last 5 years